How to decide who gets a pay rise

 2. Assess employees’ responsibilities

-Each employee’s responsibilities are shaped by their role and outlined in their job description, but these often evolve over time.
+Each employee’s responsibilities are shaped by their role but can evolve over time.
+When considering changes to pay, also consider:

 - Job description review: Reassess the outlined duties to confirm the current scope and complexity of the role.